 The East Riding Yeomanry Collection is located within Burton Constable Hall, an historic Grade I listed Elizabethan house, home to the Constable family for over 700 years (who have a strong connection to the Regiment), the collection illustrates the history of the East Riding Yeomanry, known as ‘Wenlock’s Horse’ after the founder, Lord Wenlock, from its formation in 1902 until amalgamation in 1956.
 The display includes uniforms, medals, photographs, badges and ephemera that tell the story of the Regiment and it’s service in two world wars.
 Today the Regiment is part of the Queen’s Own Yeomanry.

-(Closed Mondays except for Bank Holidays and School Holidays)
+(Closed Mondays except for Bank Holidays)

 Please see the Burton Constable Hall website for further details.